 Bergamo Alta - the Upper city

 The suggestion is discovered in the medieval Piazza Vecchia with Palazzo della Ragione and Torre del Campanone, vantage point over the city.
-We must not forget the Basilica of Santa Maria Maggiore with its magnificent frescoes and Renaissance masterpiece of the Colleoni Chapel.
+We must not forget the Basilica of Santa Maria Maggiore with its magnificent frescoes and the Renaissance masterpiece of the Colleoni Chapel.

 Disappearing at an intersection of alleys and streets you will come across market squares up to check the fortified outpost of the Rocca.